unazed/T.A.I.P./README.md

 - executing instructions
 - some basic instructions

-and at the moment (2:23 31st May '18), the interpreter plans on (soon) supporting:
+and at the moment (00:30 1st June '18), the interpreter plans on (soon) supporting:
 - ~~genuine opcode parsing and detection~~
 - ~~opcode operand template generation~~ (no idea what i even meant by this)
 - stack frames (kinda supported but not fully implemented)